SwanHubX/charts/charts/traefik-proxy/README.md

 helm install traefik-proxy swanlab/traefik-proxy
 ```

-We have built in a local plugin:
+We have built in some local plugin:

 ```yaml
 apiVersion: traefik.io/v1alpha1